MattPD/cpplinks/error_handling.md

 ### 2016

 * C++Now 2016 - David Stone: Exceptional Performance
+	+ "In this presentation, we will discuss exactly what effect exceptions have on the performance of an application, backed up by numbers from both benchmarks and real world applications.
+We will go into the details of hardware architecture and memory hierarchy to try to understand exactly why code performs the way it does."
 	+ https://www.youtube.com/watch?v=0_FQIDEf7_Q
 * CppCon 2016: Patrice Roy - The Exception Situation
 	+ An examination of different error handling strategies and where they are appropriate.